tunequest

 Ta da!
 Instant music.

-That’s all well and good, but I’ve discovered that for this scheme to function properly, I have to use a specific syntax for album names/work titles.
+This method works quite well, but I’ve discovered that for this scheme to function properly, I have to use a specific syntax for album names/work titles.

 Back when my classical collection was small enough that I only had a single recording of a piece, my album tag for Mahler’s 6th Symphony would look like this: